zuozhenggh/learning-library/data-management-library/autonomous-database/shared/movie-stream-story-lite/working-with-semi-structured-data/working-with-semi-structured-data.md

 In the previous labs of this workshop, we loaded the data we want to use into our data warehouse.
 Autonomous Data Warehouse also allows you to leave your data in the Object Store and query it directly without having to load it first.
 This uses a feature called an External Table.
 There is a whole chapter on this topic in the documentation, [see here](https://docs.oracle.com/en/cloud/paas/autonomous-database/adbsa/query-external.html#GUID-ABF95242-3E04-42FF-9361-52707D14E833), which explains all the different types of file formats (including JSON) that are supported.

 Although queries on external data will not be as fast as queries on database tables, you can use this approach to quickly start running queries on your external source files and external data.
-In the public Object Storage buckets, there is a file called **movies.json** which contains information about each movie, as outlined above.
+In the public object storage buckets, there is a file called **movies.json** which contains information about each movie, as outlined above.
 An external table called **JSON\_MOVIE\_DATA\_EXT** has been created over this json file.

 1. Let's see how many rows are in this table: